Principal And Interest: Mortgage Payment Basics

 How Is Your Interest Rate Determined?

-The interest rate on your loan depends upon a number of factors.
-Your credit score, income, down payment and the location of your home can all influence how much you pay in interest.
+The interest rate on your loan will depend on a number of factors, including market rates, which are largely influenced by the decisions of the Federal Reserve (the Fed).
+Your credit score, income, down payment and the location of your home can also influence how much you pay in interest.
 If you know your credit history isn’t that great, you may want to take some time to raise your credit score so you can save thousands of dollars in interest over time.
-Let’s take a look at an example.

-If you choose the first lender, you’ll pay a total of $107,804.26 in interest by the time you make your last payment.
-However, if you choose the second lender, you’ll end up paying $173,757.28.
-In this example, just a 2% difference in interest rates means you’ll pay over $65,000 more for your loan in this example.
+You’ll pay a total of $326,395 in interest by the time you make your last payment.
+The individual with the 6% interest rate will end up paying $405,434.
+In this example, just a 1% increase in interest rate means someone might pay over $79,000 more for their loan than someone with a 5% rate.

 What Else Is Included In Your Monthly Payment?

 No matter where you live, you’ll need to pay property taxes on your home.
-Taxes are one of the most overlooked parts of owning a home, and they can also be one of the most expensive.
-Property taxes go to your local government and fund things like public schools, roads, fire departments and libraries.
+Taxes are often one of the most overlooked parts of owning a home, but they can also be one of the most expensive.
+Property taxes go to your local government and often fund initiatives in connection with public schools, roads, fire departments and libraries.

-The amount you pay in taxes depends on the value of your home and the local amenities your community offers.
-Part of the reason you get an appraisal when you buy a home is so your local government can correctly calculate your taxes.
-Taxes can vary from year to year, and your county might require you to get a new appraisal every few years.
+The amount you pay in property taxes will depend on the value of your home, the region you live in, and the local amenities your community offers.
+One reason you get an appraisal when you buy a home is so your local government can correctly calculate your taxes.
+Taxes can vary each year, and your county might require you to have your house appraised every few years.

-Your homeowners insurance premium depends on a number of factors, including:
+Your homeowners insurance premium depends on a few factors, including:

 - Home location